starius/ScPrime/doc/Consensus.md

 will be 64 bytes + 32 bytes * log(num segments), and can be verified by anybody
 who knows the root hash and the file size.

-Storage proof transactions are not allowed to have siacoin outputs, siafund outputs, or contracts.
+Storage proof transactions are not allowed to have siaprimecoin outputs, siaprimefund outputs, or contracts.
 All outputs created by the storage proofs cannot be spent for 50 blocks.